 Acuity Brands, Inc. ("Acuity Brands"), the parent company of Acuity Brands Lighting, Inc. ("ABL"), and other subsidiaries (collectively referred to herein as "the Company"), was incorporated in 2001 under the laws of the State of Delaware.
-The Company is one of the world's leading providers of lighting fixtures, control devices, components, systems and services for commercial and institutional, industrial, infrastructure, and residential applications for various markets throughout North America and select international markets
+The Company is one of the world's leading providers of lighting solutions for commercial, institutional, industrial, infrastructure, and residential applications throughout North America and select international markets.
+The Company's lighting solutions include devices such as luminaires using a wide range of light sources (including fluorescent and light emitting diodes ("LED")), lighting controls, power supplies, prismatic skylights, LED lamps, and integrated lighting systems for indoor and outdoor applications utilizing a combination of light sources, including daylight, and other devices controlled by software that monitors and manages light levels while optimizing energy consumption (collectively referred to herein as "lighting solutions").
+As a goal-oriented, customer-centric company, we expect to continue to align the unique capabilities and resources of our organization to drive profitable growth through a keen focus on providing comprehensive and differentiated lighting solutions for our customers, driving world-class cost efficiency, and leveraging a culture of continuous improvement.

-The Company designs, produces, and distributes a full range of indoor and outdoor lighting and control systems for commercial and institutional, industrial, infrastructure, and residential applications.
-The Company manufactures or procures lighting products primarily in North America, Europe, and Asia.
-These products and related services are marketed under numerous brand names, including Lithonia Lighting®, Holophane®, Peerless®, Mark Architectural LightingTM, Hydrel®, American Electric Lighting®, Gotham®, Carandini®, Metal Optics®, Antique Street LampsTM, TersenTM, Synergy® Lighting Controls, Sensor Switch®, Lighting Control & DesignTM, and ROAM®.
-As of August 31, 2010, the Company manufactures products in 14 plants in North America and two plants in Europe.
+The Company manufactures or procures lighting devices primarily in North America, Europe and Asia.
+These devices can be sold separately or as part of a lighting system.
+Devices used in lighting systems vary significantly in terms of functionality and performance and are selected based on a customer's specifications, including the aesthetic desires and performance requirements for a given lighting application.
+The Company's lighting solutions are marketed under numerous brand names, including Lithonia Lighting®, Holophane®, Peerless®, Mark Architectural LightingTM, Hydrel®, American Electric Lighting®, Gotham®, Carandini®, RELOC®, Antique Street LampsTM, TersenTM, Winona® Lighting, Synergy® Lighting Controls, Sensor Switch®, Lighting Control & DesignTM, Dark to Light®, ROAM®, Sunoptics®, acculampTM, and Healthcare Lighting®.
+As of August 31, 2011, the Company manufactures products in 19 plants in North America and two plants in Europe.

-Principal customers include electrical distributors, retail home improvement centers, national accounts, electric utilities, municipalities, and lighting showrooms located in North America and select international markets serving new construction, renovation, and facility maintenance applications.
-In North America, the Company's products and lighting systems are sold by independent sales agents and factory sales representatives who cover specific geographic areas and market segments.
+Principal customers include electrical distributors, retail home improvement centers, electric utilities, municipalities, and lighting showrooms located in North America and select international markets serving new construction, renovation, and facility maintenance applications.
+In North America, the Company's lighting solutions are sold primarily by independent sales agents, electrical wholesalers, and factory sales representatives who cover specific geographic areas and market segments.
 Products are delivered directly or through a network of distribution centers, regional warehouses, and commercial warehouses using both common carriers and a company-owned truck fleet.
-To serve international customers, the Company employs a sales force that utilizes distribution methods to meet specific individual customer or country requirements.
-In fiscal 2010, North American sales accounted for approximately 97% of net sales.
+To serve international customers, the sales forces utilize a variety of distribution methods to meet specific individual customer or country requirements.
+In fiscal 2011, North American sales accounted for approximately 98% of net sales.
 See the Geographic Information footnote of the Notes to Consolidated Financial Statements for more information concerning the domestic and international net sales of the Company.
-The Company has one operating segment.
+The Company has one operating segment serving the North American lighting market and select international markets.